 *This content was translated by AI.

-The Japan Sumo Association has belatedly launched an on-site inspection of Terunofuji Haruo (34), a legend of Japanese sumo who sparked public outrage after beating his student and receiving only a slap-on-the-wrist punishment.
+The Japan Sumo Association has belatedly launched an on-site inspection of Teraonofuji Haruo (34), a sumo legend who drew public outrage for beating his student and receiving only a slap-on-the-wrist punishment.
 However, the inspection appears to be merely a show of administrative action, as it takes the form of on-site guidance rather than imposing any substantive disciplinary measures.

-Japanese media outlet 'Kyodo News' reported on the 3rd that "Junpatake, the compliance officer of the Japan Sumo Association, visited Terunofuji's Isegahama stable on the 2nd to personally inspect the training site."
+According to a report by Japanese media outlet 'Kyodo News' on the 3rd, "Junpachi Sado, the compliance officer of the Japan Sumo Association, visited Teraonofuji's Isegahama stable on the 2nd to personally inspect the training site."

-This inspection is a follow-up measure to the incident in February when Terunofuji assaulted his student Hakunofuji at a drinking party, resulting in a two-division demotion and a pay cut.
-Terunofuji testified through the association that "Hakunofuji sexually harassed a female employee of a corporate sponsor at the drinking party, so I slapped his cheek once with my fist and once with my palm for educational purposes," adding that "I was trying to educate my student due to his persistent drinking habits."
-At the time, the association maintained Terunofuji's position as stable master with the absurd logic that his actions were not malicious, despite him physically striking his student, thereby reigniting controversy over fairness with Hakuhou Sho, who had previously been forced to close his stable for condoning assault.
+This inspection is a follow-up to the incident in February when Teraonofuji assaulted his student Hakunofuji at a drinking party, resulting in a two-division demotion and a pay cut.
+Teraonofuji testified through the association that "Hakunofuji sexually harassed a female employee of a corporate sponsor at the drinking party, so I slapped him once with my fist and once with my palm as part of his education."
+He added, "I was trying to educate my student due to his persistent drinking habits."
+At the time, the association maintained Teraonofuji's position as stable master despite his direct assault on the student, using the absurd logic that the act was not malicious.
+This decision sparked controversy over fairness with the case of Hakuhō Shō, who had previously been forced to close his stable for failing to prevent an assault.

-It is reported that Junpatake, who visited the site in his capacity as an ethics inspector, stayed for about an hour and held a meeting with Terunofuji.
-Immediately after the inspection, Junpatake conveyed the atmosphere at the site to 'Kyodo News', stating, "The master and the stable's coaching staff were giving clear instructions to each student in training, making sure to shout loudly."
+It is reported that SDo Ga-ta-ke (Director), who visited the site in his capacity as an ethics inspector, stayed for about an hour and held a meeting with Teraonofuji.
+Shortly after the inspection, SDo Ga-ta-ke (Director) told 'Kyodo News' that "the master and the stable's coaching staff were giving clear instructions to each student in training, making sure to shout loudly at them."

-The association's board of directors set the condition for Terunofuji's disciplinary action that he must teach his students in a collective leadership system alongside four other coaching staff members from the stable, rather than alone.
-This effectively covered up what should have been a complete revocation of his master qualification with the form of joint management.
-In response, Junpatake stated, "We have concluded our discussions with the stable side," and emphasized that the association's guidelines are being followed by noting that he will formally report his impressions from the inspection to the association.
+The association's board of directors had set the condition that Teraonofuji would teach his students in a group leadership system alongside four other coaching staff from the stable, rather than alone.
+This effectively covered up what should have been a complete revocation of his master status by adopting the form of joint management.
+In response, SDo Ga-ta-ke (Director) stated, "We have concluded our discussions with the stable side," and emphasized that the association's guidelines are being followed by adding, "I will formally report my impressions from the inspection to the association."

-However, this inspection is interpreted as merely a perfunctory act to grant Terunofuji a pardon.
-In particular, since the victim, Hakunofuji, was assaulted shortly after being forcibly transferred to Hakuhou's Miyagino stable, criticism continues to mount that the association, having lost a power struggle with the perpetrator Terunofuji, is only eager to protect its own.
-Ultimately, the Sumo Association's promise to eradicate violence appears to have collapsed once again.
+However, this inspection is widely interpreted as a mere ritual to grant Teraonofuji a pardon.
+In particular, since the victim, Hakunofuji, was forcibly transferred to Hakuhō's Miyagino stable and was assaulted shortly after arriving, criticism continues to mount that the association, having lost a power struggle with the perpetrator Teraonofuji, is only eager to protect its own.
+Ultimately, the sumo association's promise to eradicate violence appears to have collapsed once again.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>